UVcoder/cli-redux/readme.md

 # redux-cli

-it takes hundred of files talking to each others, so that your application can be aware of a uer click on a red button. redux cli will help u create boilerplate files.
+it takes hundred of files talking to each others, so that your application can be aware of a user click on a red button.
+<br>redux cli will help u create boilerplate files.

-the thing is these files are generated base on my own requirement. any suggestion visit: https://github.com/UVcoder/redux-cli
+the thing is these files are generated base on my own need. any suggestion visit:

+https://github.com/UVcoder/redux-cli

 ## Command